Médéric Louis Élie Moreau de Saint-Méry

 Pastel portrait of Moreau by James Sharples.

 Médéric Louis Élie Moreau de Saint-Méry (13 January 1750 – 28 January 1819) was a French lawyer, writer and politician.
 Born in Martinique in the commune of Fort-Royale, he spent his life in the French West Indies, France and the United States, and is best known for his writings on Saint-Domingue and Martinique.
-Moreau married into a well-positioned family, which allowed him to expand his connections in France and in time be elected as a member of the Parliament of France.
+Moreau married into an influential family, which allowed him to increase his acquaintances in France and in time be elected as a member of the Parliament of France.
 Moreau was also a prominent advocate of proslavery thought in France.

 Education and influences

-Although he did not come from a family of significant means, Moreau used the inheritance he received from his grandfather to study law in Paris.
-There he argued that colonial law, drafted in France, was not fitting for the realities of the French Caribbean.
+Although he did not come from a family of significant means, Moreau used an inheritance he received from his grandfather to study law in Paris.
+There he argued that colonial law, drafted in France, was not appropriate for the realities of the French Caribbean.
 He owned slaves, was a freemason and a member of the Cercle des Philadelphes – a colonial scientific society – and sought to document life in the colonies.
 He was influenced by the scientific projects of the Enlightenment.

 Writings

 Moreau produced in-depth studies of the colonies only years before St-Domingue's revolution.
-As such, he spent time traveling in the Caribbean and returning to France to write and lobby until his involvement with the French Revolution led to the issuing of a warrant for his arrest.
+As such, he spent time traveling in the Caribbean and returning to France to write and lobby until his involvement with the French Revolution resulted in the issuing of a warrant for his arrest.
 His most notable work, Description topographique, physique, civile, politique et historique de la partie française de l’isle Saint-Domingue, which he wrote in 1789, has not been fully translated into English.
 This work develops an arithmetic theory of skin color and the epidermis for the French colony of Saint-Domingue (now Haiti).
 It hierarchizes a possible one hundred and twenty-eight possible combinations of black-white miscegenation into nine categories (the sacatra, the griffe, the marabout, the mulâtre, the quarteron, the métis, the mamelouk, the quarteronné, and the sang-melé).
-His work reflects a preoccupation of white colonists with racializing those who intermarry and interbreed with slaves or free gens de couleur, establishing the caste of white colonists as l'aristocratie de l’épiderme.
+His work represents a preoccupation of white colonists with racializing those who intermarry and interbreed with slaves or free gens de couleur, establishing the caste of white colonists as l'aristocratie de l’épiderme.